bigchaindb/bigchaindb/docs/source/python-server-api-examples.md

   <img width="100%" height="100%" src ="./_static/cc_escrow_execute_abort.png" />
 </p>

-The small circle on the threshold conditions denotes an inversion of the fulfillment:
+The small circle (&#9898;) at an input of a threshold condition denotes an inversion of the fulfillment:

 ```python
 inverted_fulfillment.validate(msg) == not fulfillment.validate(msg)
 ```

-An inverted input to a threshold condition is simply obtained by using negative weights.
+An inverted input to a threshold condition is simply obtained by negative weights.

 __Note__: negative weights are BigchainDB-specific and not (yet) supported by the ILP standard.

-The following code snippet shows how to create an escrow condition
+The following code snippet shows how to create an escrow condition:

 ```python
 # Retrieve the last transaction of testuser2_pub